 Episode 1: Man of Merit

 In 1895 New York, a young George B. Cortelyou moves through the bustling mailroom with precision and speed - sorting, recording, and dispatching with an almost musical rhythm.
 Though a Republican, he catches the eye of Democratic appointee Robert Maxwell, who chooses not to fire him in a partisan purge and instead offers Cortelyou a chance to stay.
-Impressed by his gifts, Maxwell brags about Cortelyou to Postmaster General Bissell, who, in turn, plays a prank on Maxwell by recommending Cortelyou to President Grover Cleveland.
-Within weeks, Cortelyou becomes indispensable.
+Impressed by his gifts, Maxwell brags about Cortelyou to his boss, Postmaster General Bissell, who, in turn, plays a prank on Maxwell by recommending Cortelyou to President Grover Cleveland - who needs an private secretary.
+Cortelyou is transferred to the White House and within weeks, becomes indispensable.

 At home, we meet Lilly, his devoted wife, and their children.
+We see Cortelyou relaxed as a family man.
 In an intimate moment, Cortelyou plays piano with one child on his lap - music as his quiet refuge and mode of expression.
 A passing comment about an upcoming presidential trip to Buffalo brings a flicker of unease to his face.
 Cortelyou has cancelled a public reception twice already, but the President is insistent he attend.

 As the music plays, the screen intercuts: a young anarchist, Leon Czolgosz, isolated and grim, sits on a cot in a dim boarding house.
 He unwraps a revolver from a cloth and carefully loads it.
 Only piano music fills the silence.
 The camera lingers on his hands - methodical, precise and mirroring Cortelyou’s on the keys.